Mihailo Petrović Alas

 Mihailo Petrović Alas (Михаило Петровић Алас; 6 May 1868 – 8 June 1943), was a Serbian mathematician and inventor.
-He was also a distinguished professor at Belgrade University, an academic, fisherman, writer, publicist, musician, businessman, traveler and volunteer in the Balkan Wars, the First and Second World Wars.
+He was also a distinguished professor at Belgrade University, an academic, fisherman, philosopher, writer, publicist, musician, businessman, traveler and volunteer in the Balkan Wars, the First and Second World Wars.
 He was a student of Henri Poincaré, Paul Painlevé, Charles Hermite and Émile Picard.
 Petrović contributed significantly to the study of differential equations and phenomenology, founded engineering mathematics in Serbia, and invented one of the first prototypes of a hydraulic analog computer.

 Biography

 Petrović was born on 6 May 1868, in Belgrade, as the first child of Nikodim, a professor of theology, and Milica (née Lazarević).

 He finished the First Belgrade Gymnasium in 1885, and afterwards enrolled at the natural science-mathematical section of the Faculty of Philosophy in Belgrade.
 At the time when he finished his studies in Serbia in 1889, several Serbian mathematicians who had acquired their doctorate degrees abroad, like Dr. Dimitrije Nešić (at Vienna and Karlsruhe Institute of Technology), Dr. Dimitrije Danić (at Jena, 1885) and Bogdan Gavrilović (at Budapest, 1887) were beginning to make a name for themselves.
 Subsequently, in September 1889, he too went abroad, to Paris to receive further education, and to prepare for the entrance exam to the École Normale Supérieure.
 He got a degree in mathematical sciences from Sorbonne University in 1891.
 He worked on preparing his doctoral dissertation, and on 21 June 1894 he defended his PhD degree at the Sorbonne, and received a title Docteur des sciences mathematiques (doctor of mathematical sciences).
 His doctorate was in the field of differential equations.

 In 1894, Petrović became a professor of mathematics at the Belgrade's Grande école (which later became the University of Belgrade).
 In those days, he was one of the greatest experts for differential equations.
 He held lectures until his retirement in 1938.
 In 1897, he became an associate member of the Serbian Royal Academy and associate member of the Yugoslav Academy of Sciences and Arts in Zagreb.
 He became a full member of the Serbian Royal Academy in 1899, when he was only 31.

 In 1882, he became a fisherman apprentice, and in 1895 he took an exam to become a master fisherman.
 Mihailo Petrović got the nickname "Alas" (river fisher) because of his passion for fishery.
 He was not only an aficionado, but expert as well.
 He participated in legislative talks regarding the fishery convention with Romania, and in talks with Austria-Hungary about the protection of the fishery on Sava, Drina and Danube rivers.
 Alas published expert papers and reports on the fish-fauna found in the Macedonian lakes, such as Skadar Lake and Ohrid Lake.
-He played violin, and in 1896, founded a musical society named Suz.